madeline-michaelis/16S_chtc/README.md

 `07-taxonomy/taxa-bar-plot.qzv` in qiime2 view: it doesn't look like much at first, but use the drop-down menu to select another taxonomic level (level 1 = kingdom, 2 = phylum, 3=class, 4=order, 5=family, 6=genus), different color palettes, samples, etc. You can even change the color paletter.

 **Other things you can change**
-- Change the taxonomic database to use something else than greengenes
+- Change the taxonomic database to use something other than greengenes
 - Changing trimming parameters
 - Changing the level of taxonomic in the ancombc.sh script